3 Ways to Stand Out as a Project Manager

 Once you have been in your role as a project manager with a company for some time, it is easy to get into a comfort zone.
 Your days become predictable, your peers become static, and your skill set may atrophy.
 It happens to all of us.
 Whether you are in construction project management to online project management, if you don’t use it you can lose it.

-Want to become rare as a project manager?
+Want to stand out as a project manager?
 Keep your network alive and get out of your comfort zone.
 Force yourself to learn new project management skills, meet new people and master different technologies.
-Find out what project manager software they use or other tips and tricks that have made their job easier.
+Find out what project management software they use or other tips and tricks that have made their job easier.
 You will find that the momentary discomfort you feel from plunging into new situations will quickly be overshadowed by the benefits you gain.

 By now, everyone has an account on LinkedIn or has at least heard of this powerful professional networking tool.
 Are you utilizing it to its full potential?
 Update your profile, join a handful of project manager groups or call a number of people on your contact list in LinkedIn and invite them to lunch.
 Talk about the challenges you are facing, some of the solutions you have tried and ask for their advice and input.